mrkamel/attachie/README.md

 ## Drivers

-The `attachie` gem ships with the following drivers:
+The `Attachie` gem ships with the following drivers:

 * `Attachie::FileDriver`: To store files on the local file system
 * `Attachie::FakeDriver`: To store files in memory (for testing)
 * `Attachie::S3Driver`: To store files on S3

-* `Attachie::SwiftDriver`: To store files on an Openstack Swift provider
+### FileDriver

-You can eg use the file system driver:
+To use the file driver:

 ```ruby
 require "attachie/file_driver"